Rosemarie Nassif

-Rosemarie Nassif (born August 2, 1941) is an American academic administrator, Catholic sister, and chemist.
-A member of the School Sisters of Notre Dame, she has served as president of two universities, the College of Notre Dame of Maryland from 1992 to 1996 and Holy Names University from 1999 to 2010.
-She later served as a program director for the Conrad N. Hilton Foundation and in 2018 was named the executive director of the Loyola Marymount University Center for Catholic Education.
+Rosemarie Nassif, SSND (born August 2, 1941) is an American Catholic religious sister, academic administrator, and chemist.
+A member of the School Sisters of Notre Dame, she served as president of the College of Notre Dame of Maryland from 1992 to 1996 and Holy Names University from 1999 to 2010.
+She later served as a program director for the Conrad N. Hilton Foundation and in 2018 was named the executive director of Loyola Marymount University's Center for Catholic Education.

 Early life and education

 Rosemarie Nassif was born on August 2, 1941, to John and Frieda Nassif.
 She was the oldest of four children in a Lebanese family and grew up in The Hill, St. Louis.
 After graduating with honors from Notre Dame High School in 1959, she joined the convent of the School Sisters of Notre Dame.
-Upon entering the sisterhood, she initially took the name Sister Frieda but later reverted to using her birth name.
+Upon entering the novitiate she initially took the name Frieda but later reverted to using her birth name.

 Nassif earned a B.S. in chemistry from Notre Dame College in St. Louis in 1963.
 She went on to receive a Ph.D. in physical chemistry from the Catholic University of America in 1970.
 While studying in Washington, D.C., during the late 1960s, she became involved in activism related to the Vietnam War and participated in the Poor People's Campaign, marching alongside Martin Luther King Jr. and Ralph Abernathy.